-- Heritage assets can be designated or undesignated.
+6.3 Heritage assets can be designated or undesignated.
 Planning Policy Statement 5: Planning for the Historic Environment (PPS5) sets out a presumption in favour of the conservation of designated heritage assets.
-It states that heritage assets can be harmed by development which occurs within their setting, and suggests a 'hierarchy' of assets in para HE9.1: - "Substantial harm to or loss of a grade II listed building, park or garden should be exceptional.
-Substantial harm to or loss of designated heritage assets of the highest significance, including scheduled monuments, protected wreck sites, battlefields grade I and II\ listed buildings and grade I and II\ registered parks and gardens, World Heritage Sites, should be wholly exceptional". - 6.4 PPS5 also contains advice on the balance between protecting heritage assets, and mitigating the effects of climate change. - Under the Planning (Listed Buildings and Conservation Areas) Act 1990, the Council has a statutory duty to have regard to the desirability of preserving listed buildings or their settings, and the desirability of preserving or enhancing the character of appearance of Conservation Areas.
-What constitutes the 'setting' is not universally defined and may vary on a case by case basis. - Planning Policy Statement 22: Renewable Energy advises against establishing fixed buffer zones around Scheduled Ancient Monuments, Conservation Areas, Listed Buildings, Registered Historic Battlefields and Registered Parks and Gardens.
+It states that heritage assets can be harmed by development which occurs within their setting, and suggests a 'hierarchy' of assets in para HE9.1:

+"Substantial harm to or loss of a grade II listed building, park or garden should be exceptional.
+Substantial harm to or loss of designated heritage assets of the highest significance, including scheduled monuments, protected wreck sites, battlefields grade I and II listed buildings and grade I and II registered parks and gardens, World Heritage Sites, should be wholly exceptional".

+- 6.4 PPS5 also contains advice on the balance between protecting heritage assets, and mitigating the effects of climate change. - 6.5 Under the Planning (Listed Buildings and Conservation Areas) Act 1990, the Council has a statutory duty to have regard to the desirability of preserving listed buildings or their settings, and the desirability of preserving or enhancing the character of appearance of Conservation Areas.
+What constitutes the 'setting' is not universally defined and may vary on a case by case basis (English Heritage has recently produced draft guidance on 'The Setting of Heritage Assets', whilst PPS5 Practice Guide also provides guidance on development proposals affecting the setting of heritage assets, listed in Appendix 1). - 6.6 Planning Policy Statement 22: Renewable Energy advises against establishing fixed buffer zones around Scheduled Ancient Monuments, Conservation Areas, Listed Buildings, Registered Historic Battlefields and Registered Parks and Gardens.
 What is important is to consider how the objectives of the designation would be affected by a wind turbine proposal.
 It states that planning permission should only be granted 'where it can be demonstrated that the objectives of designation of the area will not be compromised by the development' (para 11).